MMErfani/cars-db/README.md

 ## suggest for you:
 - [ ] Use this db for ml model that suggest us best price of a car
-- [ ] Use this data for anything think you think :)
+- [ ] Use this data for anything thing you think :)